thinkorswim has developed an interface dedicated to researching the effects that earnings announcements have on the prices of stocks and options.

-Earnings announcements are crunch time.
-Each quarter, publicly-traded companies are obliged to share fundamental information on the state of their business, most critically, on the earnings and revenue that the company produced.
-Securities sometimes, (but not always) make significant (or small) corrections upward (or downward) in reaction to these announcements which can mean opportunities (or risks) for a trader.
+Each quarter, publicly traded companies are required to share fundamental information on the state of their business, most critically, on the earnings and revenue that the company produced.
+As this new information is released, a company’s shares will typically (but not always) make some sort of price adjustment to reflect the new data.

-The Earnings tab in the thinkorswim® trading platform brings to one place all of the critical information needed to analyze the pricing and volatility movements of a security around its historical earnings events.
+TD Ameritrade clients can turn to the Earnings sub-tab in the thinkorswim® trading platform as a one-stop interface for critical information to analyze the price and volatility movements of a given stock around its historical earnings events.

 * TD Ameritrade and Estimize are separate and unaffiliated